Minister of Energy and Natural Resources: Minister of Energy, Mines and Resources

 The emerging role of energy development in federal policy would become more prominent in 1966, when that responsibility was adopted by the natural resources portfolio, whereupon the minister of mines and technical surveys was abolished and the minister of energy, mines and resources was established in its place by Statute 14-15 Eliz.
 II, c.
 25—which received royal assent on 16 June 1966 and proclaimed in-force on October 1 later that year.

 Three decades later, in 1995, the energy, mines and resources portfolio merged with that of forestry to form the current minister of natural resources, under the Department of Natural Resources Act, S.C.
 1994, c.
 41—which received royal assent on December 15, 1994.

 Minister of Forestry

 The minister of forestry was an office in the Cabinet from 1962 to 1966 and again from 1990 to 1995.
-Between 1966 and 1990, it was known as the minister of forestry and rural development.
+Between 1966 and 1990, the holder was known as the minister of forestry and rural development.

 Prior to 1962, the responsibility for forestry resided in various ministers: